Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-On the other hand, according to the a priori bound \vref{hyp_attr_ball}, the function $\abs{\phi(\cdot)}$ is bounded on $\rr$, and according to the definition \vref{def_xesc} of $\xesc(\cdot)$ this function $\abs{\phi(\cdot)}$ cannot be identically zero.
-In short, the function $\phi$ must belong to the set $\Phi_{\cesc}(0_{\rr^n})$ of profiles of fronts travelling at speed $\cesc$ and ``invading'' the equilibrium $0_{\rr^n}$.
+On the other hand, according to the bound \vref{attr_ball_infty_inv_implies_cv}, the function $\abs{\phi(\cdot)}$ is bounded on $\rr$, and according to the definition \vref{def_xesc} of $\xesc(\cdot)$ the function $\abs{\phi(\cdot)-m}$ cannot vanish identically.
+In short, the function $\phi$ must belong to the set $\Phi_{\cesc}(m)$ of bounded profiles of waves travelling at the speed $\cesc$ and ``invading'' the equilibrium $m$.
 As a consequence, according to \vref{lem:zero_en_tw},